amazon-science/alexa-arena/modeling/vision_model/README.md

 pip3 install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cu116
 ```

-# 2. Data download
+# 2. Data

 ### 2.1 Run fetch_vision_data.sh
 1. The data is organized into four zipped folders `data1.zip`, `data2.zip`, `validation_data.zip` and `object_manifests.zip`.
 Run the `scripts/fetch_vision_data.sh` scripts with the paths to all three.
-This creates a `vision_data` folder in the project root folder and downloads the data to it and downloads the object manifests into `data` folder.
+This creates a `image_data` folder in the project root folder and downloads the data to it and downloads the object manifests into `data` folder.

 2. `data1.zip`, `data2.zip`, and `validation_data.zip` contain all the image files, ground truth segmentations and metadata files.

 3. `object_manifests.zip` contains the Arena Objects list and associated properties (see documentation folder of this repository for more info).
 This file can also be used for converting the object IDs to classes that you can configure according to your needs.
 Provide the `/local/path` that you download this to as the `--rg-object-list-root` argument in `prepare_clean_data.py`.

+4. For more information about the contents of the vision dataset, please refer to `data/vision-data/README.md`

 ### 2.2 Precomputed artifacts

 This repository includes two `class_to_area_thresholds` artifacts.
 To use this during the data cleaning process, update the `--class-to-area-thresholds-path` in `prepare_clean_data.py`.
 This is a precomputed dictionary which maps every class to an area pruning threshold, which can be used during cleaning using `prepare_and_clean_data.py` and data generation in `data_generator.py`.
 It maps every class to lower and upper area thresholds.
 These were calculated by mapping every class to the areas of each of their instances from the training data, getting the bottom 10% of the areas and calculating an average for the lower threshold, getting the top 25% of the areas and calculate an average of that for the uppwer threshold.
 The intuition is that for smaller objects, we can weed out the noise by filtering out very small objects in that class, since the user might need to come closer to the object to be able to detect that object at a reasonable distance.
 You can implement your own function in the data cleaning or the ML model data generator stage to do such filtering.

-# 3. Prepare and Clean Data
+### 2. 3.
+Prepare and Clean Data

 1. Update paths in `prepare_and_clean_data.py`.
 Specifically, update the `--data-root`,`--rg-object-list-root`. `--data-root` is the parent of the `object_detection_data_v<x>` folders from the data download step. `--rg-object-list-root` is the path to the object manifests folder extracted.